The spinal cord may be compressed by bone, blood (hematomas), pus (abscesses), tumors (cancerous or not), or a ruptured or herniated disk.

 A pocket of pus (abscess): Pus may accumulate outside the spinal cord or, less commonly, in the spinal cord and may compress it.

-A ruptured or herniated disk: A herniated disk can compress spinal nerve roots (the part of spinal nerves next to the spinal cord) and occasionally the spinal cord itself.
+A ruptured or herniated disk Herniated Disk A herniated disk occurs when the tough covering of a disk in the spine tears or ruptures.
+The soft, jelly-like interior of the disk may then bulge out (herniate) through the covering.
+Aging... read more : A herniated disk can compress spinal nerve roots (the part of spinal nerves next to the spinal cord) and occasionally the spinal cord itself.

-Compression can develop in minutes or a few hours or over days to weeks.
-It typically results from
+Compression that develops in minutes or a few hours typically results from

 Compression may develop gradually, over months to years.
 Typical causes include